We recently had a tortoise injury ourselves, which took us on an educational journey into the reptilian body.

 But one of the donation checks was a scam!

-Check out the post we wrote when we were still sort of hoping it was all a mistake and the check would still be good… (prettty naive)
+Read the post we wrote.
+We were still hoping it was all a mistake.
+We thought the check would still be good (pretty naive)

 Because he did not need the expensive surgery, we had a much lower bill.
 But it was still an exotic animal bill, and none of those come cheap.

-It was because of plant sales as well as wonderful support through donations on GoFundMe, Facebook, and Paypal we raised the needed funds and the whole thing with this “John Henry” bad check made us go just $6.83 in the negative.
-BB&T did charge us $36 because of this insufficiency.
+We raised the needed funds thanks to plant sales and wonderful support through donations on GoFundMe, Facebook, and Paypal.
+Yet, the whole thing with this “John Henry” bad check made us go just $6.83 in the negative.
+BB&T charged us $36 because of this insufficiency.

 We will never give up on these animals!